kristindong/Citibike/README.md

 ## Overview

-Following the success of New York City's Citibike program, we want to analyze the program's usage data to evaluate if a similar bikesharing program can be successful in a different city.
+Following the success of New York City's Citibike program, we want to analyze usage data to evaluate if a similar bikesharing program can be successful in a different city.
 For the analysis, we used August 2019 trip data, which includes trip duration, start and stop locations, start and stop times, user type and basic demographic information.

 ## Results